Ronald K. Chen, Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 Anita Walton, Assistant Dean for Admissions

-Dean Walton is responsible for coordinating all admissions and recruitment for the law school and, in conjunction with Deans Bouchoux and Bravo-Weber, reviews all applications for admission to Rutgers Law School.
+Dean Walton is responsible for coordinating all admissions and recruitment for the law school and, in conjunction with Dean Bravo-Weber and other members of the Admissions Committee, reviews all applications for admission to Rutgers Law School.
 Her office is responsible for all communications with prospective students and applicants for admission, including transfer students seeking full and part-time admission as first-year students and students seeking to transfer to Rutgers Law School or attend as a visiting student enrolled at another law school.

 Janet Donohue, Director of Communications

-Ms. Donohue is responsible for media relations, marketing publications, web content, and certain special events and alumni relations functions.
+Ms. Moore is responsible for media relations, marketing publications, web content, social media and certain special events and alumni relations functions, in coordination with Cathy Donovan, assistant dean of communications at Rutgers Law School Camden.
 She works with faculty, administrators, and leaders of student journals and organizations to promote programs such as symposia, conferences, and panel discussions that are of potential interest to media and audiences outside the law school.

 Nancy (“Nicky”) Fornarotto, Director of Law Student Financial Aid